What is a Compostela

 The current certificate

-James the Apostle was given official status during the 9th and 10th centuries.
-Then reaching the tomb of St James in Santiago became the purpose of the Pilgrimage.
-The certificate is issued by the Catholic Church at the Pilgrim’s Office located in Santiago.
+During the 9th and 10th centuries James the Apostle was given official status.
+Reaching the tomb of St James in Santiago became the purpose of the Pilgrimage.
+Issued by the Catholic Church at the Pilgrim’s Office located in Santiago.

 There are two different types of certificate

-When claiming your certificate you will state your motivation for completing Camino de Santiago.
-Declaring religious or spiritual reasons you receive the Latin Certificate, your name will be written in Latin.
-When declaring for historical or cultural reasons this one is written in Spanish.
+Declaring religious or spiritual reasons you receive the Latin Certificate, and your name will be written in Latin.
+When declaring for historical or cultural reasons this certificate is written in Spanish.
 Both are a testament that you have done the Camino de Santiago.

 Pilgrim mass announcement

-An announcement at midday daily during the pilgrim mass will be made of countries and the number of arrivals from that country.
-If you were not recorded before midday you will be included in the list for the following day.
+When recorded before midday your achievement is announced during the pilgrim mass on that day.
+A list of countries and the number of arrivals from that country is stated.
+If not recorded before midday you will be included in the list for the following day.